Published on May 7, 2026

 A real driver of regional development

-The new facility will expand the company’s logistics capacity and act as a real driver of regional development.
+The new facility will expand the company’s logistics capacity and act as a real driver of regional supports development.
 The project is expected to create operational jobs and boost local trade, thereby helping to strengthen the region’s infrastructure.
 Jadlog already has a strong market presence, with over 3,000 direct employees.

 ‘This investment demonstrates our commitment to both operational efficiency for our customers and the development of the regions where we operate.
 By expanding our network, we are creating real employment opportunities and boosting the entire local value chain, thereby reaffirming the economic and social role that Jadlog has played in Brazil for nearly two decades,’ says Bruno Tortorello.